broecker/home3d-viewer/docs/usage.md

 One important option is the `-maxPoint <NNNN>` flag which specifies to how many points *in total* this data set should be subsampled to.
 For example, let's say the initial data set has some 150 million points then the flag `-maxPoints 1500000` will resample the point cloud to 1.5 million points by dropping points evenly.

 The tool will create the octree hierarchy consisting of lots of `node-XXXX` files, each depicting a single octant in the tree.
 It will also create a json file describing the hierarchy.
-This file initially bears the name of the input data set and must be renamed to conform with the future folder name (see above).
+Make sure the output file is called `octree.json`.

 Once all files are created they can be copied to a new folder within the data directory.